Flat module: Direct sums, limits and products

-A direct sum $\textstyle\bigoplus_{i \in I} M_i$ of modules is flat if and only if each $M_i$ is flat.
+The direct sum $\textstyle\bigoplus_{i \in I} M_i$ of modules is flat if and only if each $M_i$ is flat.

-A direct limit of flat is flat.
-In particular, a direct limit of free modules is flat.
-Conversely, every flat module can be written as a direct limit of finitely-generated free modules.
+The direct limit of flat modules is flat.
+In particular, the direct limit of free modules is flat.
+Conversely, every flat module can be written as the direct limit of finitely-generated free modules.

 Direct products of flat modules need not in general be flat.
 In fact, given a ring R, every direct product of flat R-modules is flat if and only if R is a coherent ring (that is, every finitely generated ideal is finitely presented).

 Flat ring extensions

 A ring homomorphism $R \to S$ is flat if S is a flat R-module for the module structure induced by the homomorphism.
 For example, the polynomial ring R[t] is flat over R, for any ring R.